Wednesday, May 22, 2013

 Air Travel to Iguazú from Buenos Aires or Rio de Janeiro

-The cost to fly to Iguazú from Buenos Aires runs between US$350 and $550 per person.
+The cost to fly to Iguazú from Buenos Aires runs between US$350 and $550 per person, depending on the season and how far in advance the booking is made.
 To get the best price available, make sure to book in advance if you are traveling in the high season, which runs from late December until February and Easter week.

 • Aerolíneas Argentinas